The Moral Truth of Military Values

 Over the past few years, there are indications the military has been demanding that its troops “do the right thing” — without equipping them with the ability to know what that is.
 The results have spanned the spectrum, from moral failures featured on the international news (insufficient instruction that certain conduct was “morally wrong”) to moral injuries plaguing veterans (insufficient support that actions taken were “morally right”).

-Even the repeal of DADT has been insufficiently framed in moral terms — as demonstrated by the fact the Colonel’s article generated nearly a dozen comments on the theme of demanding moral conduct in a military that simultaneously defends immoral conduct.
+Even the repeal of DADT has been insufficiently framed in moral terms — as demonstrated by the fact the Colonel’s article generated nearly a dozen comments on the theme, in their words, of demanding moral conduct in a military that simultaneously defends immoral conduct.

 In that regard, Col Dryjanski’s commentary is courageous.
 While he, too, declines to detail a foundational moral truth that governs what is right and what is wrong, he at least acknowledges that there is one.